-Crude anaesthesia such as this is labour intensive – try ventilating a fifteen stone Fijian by hand for two hours.
+Crude anaesthesia such as this is labour intensive – try ventilating a thirteen stone Fijian by hand for two hours.
 All sorts of other things go on during an anaesthetic such as the monitoring of vital signs and the top ups of the drugs used in the process, the administration of fluids or blood down to the simple essential task of keeping the surgeon amused by telling him what you, the anaesthetist, think are funny stories.

 The procedure needs both an anaesthetist and an Operating Theatre Technician (ODP as they are now known as) who are experienced.